emberjs/ember-qunit/README.md

 Requirements
 ------------------------------------------------------------------------------

-* Ember.js v3.28 or above
+* Ember.js v4.0 or above
 * Ember CLI v3.28 or above
-* Node.js v14 or above
+* Node.js v16 or above
 - TypeScript 4.8 and 4.9
   - SemVer policy: [simple majors](https://www.semver-ts.org/#simple-majors)
   - The public API is defined by the [Usage][#usage] section below.

+If you need support for Node 14 please use v6.2 of this addon.

 If you need support for Node 13 or older Ember CLI versions please use v4.x of this addon.